kyverno/kyverno/documentation/testing-policies.md

 ## Test using the Kyverno CLI

-The Kyverno Command Line Interface (CLI) tool enables writing and testing policies without requiring Kubernetes clusters and without having to apply local policy changes to a cluster.
+The Kyverno Command Line Interface (CLI) tool allows writing and testing policies without having to apply local policy changes to a cluster.
+You can also test policies without a Kubernetes clusters, but results may vary as default values will not be filled in.

 ### Building the CLI